amyshinnyshin/hive/README.md

 ### Comments
 As a user, I want to be able to add, read, update, and delete comments to my job application so I can document any relevant information or feedback received.
 (CRUD)

+## MVP
+- My Applications Page with CRUD functionality for Applications and Comments

+## Stretch Goal
+- Dashboard with an overview of My Applications

 ## Wireframes
 **Low-Fi Wireframes**